ssiwan/KARMA/README.md

 Login information is available on the landing page.
 For guidance on how to use KARMA, please see the [User Guide](docs/UserGuide.md)

-This document references detailed documentation in the [KARMA GitHub Wiki](https://github.com/StanfieldSystems/KARMA/wiki) regarding processes and technologies used by Stanfield Systems.
-In addition, the document references artifacts created for the KARMA prototype with links to files in the _docs_ folder in this repository.
+This document references detailed documentation in the [KARMA GitHub Wiki](https://github.com/StanfieldSystems/KARMA/wiki) regarding processes and technologies.
+The document also references design and development artifacts that are stored in th _docs_ folder in this repository.
 All references include navigable links.

 ## Product Vision